lukeknoot/kotlin-starter/README.md

 - Linter
 - Formatter

+## Usage
+1. Clone
+2. Rename root project name in settings.gradle.kts
-If using IntelliJ, run `gradle ktlintApplyToIdea` to apply styling rules for auto-formatting.
+3. If using IntelliJ, run `gradle ktlintApplyToIdea` to apply styling rules for auto-formatting